Social tuning: Empirical approaches

-One of the most famous experiments demonstrating the social tuning phenomenon was done by Stacy Sinclair.
+One of the most famous experiments demonstrating the social tuning phenomenon was done by Stacey Sinclair.
 Her research reveals the effect of likability on people's drive to social tune.
 Participants engaged with researchers who were either likable or non-likable and who were either wearing a shirt stating anti-racist thoughts, specifically a shirt with the word "Eracism", or a blank shirt.
 The participants were then asked to complete a subconscious prejudice test, and when the researcher was likable, participants demonstrated significantly less racist attitudes on the test, than if that researcher was unlikable.
 Since the participants seemed to shape their views to that of the experimenter only when he or she was "likable", this study can be shown to reveal that people are more prone to adopt the views of others through social tuning when they like that person.
 This aspect of social tuning could be explained by the psychological assumption that people want to be liked by those that they themselves like, and therefore people will shape their views to match those of a person from whom they seek social acceptance.

 A similar study by Janetta Lun demonstrates another aspect of social tuning with respect to racism, and suggests that people who do not already hold strong beliefs about social prejudice are more likely to socially tune their beliefs with others around them than those who do already hold strong opinions.
 In this study, participants were given an implicit attitude test to determine their existing levels of implicit prejudice.
 Next they were taken into another room with either an experimenter who had the word "ERACISM" on their shirt, or with an experimenter in a plain T-shirt for the control condition.
 In the first condition, participants were asked to read the word "ERACISM" off the experimenter's T-shirt, and then in the control they were asked to read a series of nonsense letters.
 They were then given another implicit attitudes test to determine their implicit prejudice.